math-club-donostia/math-club-donostia.github.io/source/index.rst

 ++++++++

 Lead by :ref:`Stepan Tsirkin <sec-stepan>`, PhD in Physics, Ikerbasque Research Fellow at CFM.
 Other researchers scientific researchers may also join.

-If you feel capable consider becoming a teacher or teaching assistant : |register|
+THe project is fully based on volunreers.
+THe teachers participate at their If you feel capable consider becoming a teacher or teaching assistant : |register|

 Languages